kevinfarrugia/react-glider/README.md

 ### Can I lazyload images on inactive slides?

-The recommend approach for lazy loading images is to use the browser's `loading="lazy"` implementation.
+The recommended approach for lazy loading images is to use the browser's `loading="lazy"` implementation.
+You can use the slide's index to know which images should have the attribute set.

 ### Which browsers are supported?